Anime Review: Trigun (1998)

 The music evokes the feel and emotions of a western and it sounds like something you'd hear in a western.
 It has a lot of twang and guitars and the music is a wonderful thing to hear.
 It evokes emotions in the audience and there are musical themes that I think of when I remember Trigun.

-The Themes of Trigun
+The Themes of Trigun:

 There are also themes concerning pacifism and genocide and also strong aspects of Christianity in the character of Vash the Stampede.
-Trigun’s themes resonate with many viewers and has made him one of the most memorable and iconic anime characters on screen.
+Trigun’s themes resonate with many viewers and have made him one of the most memorable and iconic anime characters on screen.
 It defined anime for many in the U.S. and is considered an anime classic that is a must watch.